sjDu/mono-github-search/README.md

 This is monorepo for a simple Github search app which is deployed on github page.

 github page: https://sjdu.github.io/mono-github-search/
+(You don't need a real token to login.
+Just type a random token.)

 It includes 3 main packages:
 - `web`: a [Next.js](https://nextjs.org/) app